slackhq/foundry/README.md

 ### Misc tools

 There are a _ton_ of miscellaneous tools, utilities, and glue code for Gradle (and various plugins) sprinkled throughout this project.

-## Usage requirements

-SGP expects there to be a `libs` version catalog.

-The following versions are required to be set the above catalog.
-Their docs can be found in `SlackVersions.kt`.
-- `jdk`

-The following plugins are applied by default but can be disabled if you don't need them.
-- Gradle's test retry – `slack.auto-apply.test-retry`
-- Spotless – `slack.auto-apply.spotless`
-- Detekt – `slack.auto-apply.detekt`
-- NullAway – `slack.auto-apply.nullaway`
-- Android Cache Fix – `slack.auto-apply.cache-fix`

 License
 --------